brlol/RedeskyNew/README.md

 For custom builds of Liquid Bounce, you will need to go through ``C:\Users\\User\Roaming\.minecraft\CustomBuild`` and then there should be a scripts folder and a settings folder.
 Please put them in the right folders.
 # Disclaimer
-I'm not responsible if you get punished or encounter any issues using this configuration.
+- I'm not responsible if you get punished or encounter any issues using this configuration.

-Not all these scripts are mine.
+- Not all these scripts are mine.

-Note: These configurations are made for after the AC update.
+- These configurations are made for after the AC update.

-The only server you should use these on is ``redesky.com``.
+- The only server you should use these on is ``redesky.com``.
+- Configurations might not work if you use normal Liquid Bounce or Lint because they were made in Liquid Drip.